A 3-channel slide installation by Oliver Ressler

 “For a Completely Different Climate” deals with an emerging social movement that questions and selectively fights the response (or non-response) of states and corporations to climate change.
 This leftist movement has the potential to mobilize especially in the UK, where in August 2008 a Climate Camp was organized to close the Kingsnorth coal-fired power station east of London.
 Although the Kingsnorth station will be shut down, the energy corporation E.ON plans to build, at the same location, a new coal-fired power station that will assure profits for the next few decades.
 This project completely conflicts with the necessary goal of reducing CO2 emissions.
 Preventing a new coal-fired power plant in Kingsnorth is of great symbolic value, since a successful resistance could mean the end of other planned projects for coal-fired power plants elsewhere in Britain.

-The centre of the exhibition “For A Completely Different Climate” is a 3-channel slide installation, based on 96 photos taken in the Climate Camp and at the demonstrations and blockades of Kingsnorth.
+The center of “For a Completely Different Climate” is a 3-channel slide installation, based on 96 photos taken in the Climate Camp and at the demonstrations and blockades of Kingsnorth.
 These photos are combined with short texts and audio recordings of the demonstrations and workshops.
 In a presentation lasting 16 minutes, three connected projections are shown on a several meter-long wall.

-- Concept, photos, audio-recording, editing and production: Oliver Ressler
+Concept, photos, audio-recording, editing and production: Oliver Ressler

-- Editing assistant: David Grohe
+Editing assistant: David Grohe

-- Supported by Galleria Artra
+Supported by Galleria Artra